-WP Auctions also offers a pro version for $89 per year with various enhancements, including auctions for registered users only, two additional bidding types, a “buy it now” option, multiple images per auction, and a WYSIWYG editor.
+You can begin for free, but WP Auctions has a pro version that costs $39-199 per year, depending on how many domains you have.
+With pro, you get enhanced functionality such as auctions for registered users only, two additional bidding types, a "buy it now" option, multiple images per auction, and a WYSIWYG editor .

 Best for: WooCommerce auction sites

-Like other plugins we’ve mentioned, YITH Auctions for WooCommerce enables you to set up individual auctions on your bidding website.
-With each auction, you have control over settings like starting price, increment amount, and reserve price.
-There’s also a “buy it now” option so visitors can instantly purchase the item for its retail value.
+Like other plugins mentioned, YITH Auctions for WooCommerce allows you to set up auctions directly on your bidding website.
+You can control starting costs, increment amounts, and reserve prices.
+Another option is to add a "buy it now" option so visitors can instantly purchase the item for its retail value.

-Priced at $149.99 per year, this plugin is among the most expensive on our list, but its wealth of premium features might make it worth the price.
-These features include multi-vendor capabilities (allowing visitors to run their own auctions), both automatic and manual bidding, fees to participate in auctions, and engaging visual layouts including several countdown options.
+Our favorite features include multi-vendor capabilities (allowing visitors to run their own auctions), automatic and manual bidding, fees to participate in auctions, and engaging visual layouts, such as several countdown options.

 Best for: WooCommerce auction sites

-WooCommerce Simple Auctions offers essential auction functionality like email notifications, setting start and end times, and the ability to toggle details displayed on the front end of your auction website.
-Auction info is updated live on the page, and there are a variety of shortcodes to place your auction widgets almost anywhere in your theme.
+Some key features include email notifications, the ability to add start and end times, and the capability to toggle details displayed on the front end of your auction site.
+Auction information is updated live on the page, and you can use several shortcodes to put your widgets nearly anywhere in your site theme.

 Best for: WooCommerce auction sites

-Available on the WooCommerce marketplace, the Auctions Made Easy plugin is another tool for converting any WooCommerce site into a bidding hub.
-This premium plugin is available as a subscription for $79 per year, putting it in the mid-range for premium WooCommerce auction plugins.
+Another tool you can use to convert your WooCommerce site into a bidding hub is Auctions Made Easy.
+The premium plugin is available as a subscription for $79 per year, putting it in the mid-range for premium WooCommerce auction plugins.

-To sum up, this plugin is a solid compromise between basic and advanced auction website plugins.
-However, it’s still intended for serious auction websites that can earn enough to cover the recurring fee.
+To summarize, the plugin is an excellent compromise between basic and more advanced auction website plugins.
+However, it's still intended for serious auction websites that can earn enough to cover the recurring fee.

 Best for: eBay users who want to display their items on a WooCommerce site

-While you can’t run auctions on WooCommerce with this plugin, you can use eBay to conduct your auctions and show these auctions on a WordPress site.
-You’ll also be able to display listing profiles and product variations, and use either a simple template or an advanced template with HTML and CSS.
+Though you can't run auctions on your WooCommerce site with this plugin, you can use eBay.
+Then, you can showcase your auctions on a WordPress website.
+Another option is to display listing profiles and product variations.
+Lastly, use a simple or advanced template with HTML and CSS.

-WP-Lister Lite is the free version of this plugin, but there’s also a premium version for $149 per year.
+WP-Lister Lite is the free version of the plugin, but you can also pay to upgrade.
+The pro version is $49 per month or $299 per year.
 The pro version lets you create orders in WooCommerce, upload product images to eBay, and access other advanced eBay features from inside the plugin.